Iamvivek-gupta/interview/react.md

 Sure!
 Here's a simple explanation of the difference between `memo` and `useMemo` hooks in React:

-- **`React.memo`**: This is a higher-order component (HOC) that you use to wrap a functional component.
+- **`React.memo`**: This is a higher-order component (HOC) is used to memoize entire functional component.
 It helps to optimize performance by memoizing the component.
 This means that the component will only re-render if its props change.
 It's useful for preventing unnecessary re-renders of child components.

   ```jsx
   const MemoizedComponent = React.memo((props) => {